TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-boardscustomize.md

   - Check your team board configuration to see if the [backlog navigation level](https://docs.microsoft.com/azure/devops/organizations/settings/select-backlog-navigation-levels?view=azure-devops) is turned on for the work item type you are looking for

-  - Check your backlog levels in process configuration to make sur the work item type is associated to the desired level.
+  - Check your backlog levels in process configuration to make sure the work item type is associated to the desired level.
 [Learn more](https://docs.microsoft.com/azure/devops/organizations/settings/work/customize-process-backlogs-boards?view=azure-devops#add-or-edit-portfolio-backlogs)

 * We are not able to run witadmin.exe command on the Azure DevOps Service